overmet15/WKStaminaDisplay/README.md

-# Configurable Stamina Slider for White Knuckle+
+# Configurable Stamina Slider for White Knuckle

 ## Instalation
 You will need BepInEx 5!